fluent/fluentd-docs-gitbook/guides/cep-norikra.md

 2014-05-20 20:43:23 +0900 [INFO] : target successfully opened (snip)
 ```

-We can check its fields with the `norikra-client` command (from console
+We can check its fields with `norikra-client` command from the console that has
-that has the PATH to JRuby).
+the `PATH` to JRuby:

 ```
 $ norikra-client target list